 Your First Visit

-After the doctor has evaluated your records, we discuss your treatment with you in detail, including the cost for your particular case.
+After Dr. Boe has evaluated your records, we discuss your treatment with you in detail, including the cost for your particular case.

-When your child must come to our office for an appointment during school hours, the absence will be excused.
+When your son or daughter must come to our office for an appointment during school hours, the absence will be excused.

 When a patient is in discomfort, we are here to help.
-Please call our office phone number at (319) 277-6976 and we will schedule you for an emergency appointment as soon as possible.
-Loose or broken braces, wires, or appliances may or may not be defined as emergencies, so please call our assistant and she will determine if a quick visit to the office is needed or not.
+Please call our office phone numbers at (319) 352-4750 or (319) 260-2077, and we will schedule you for an emergency appointment as soon as possible.
+Loose or broken braces, wires, or appliances may or may not qualify as emergencies, so please call our assistant and she will determine whether a quick visit to the office is needed or not.

 Change of Appointed Time Scheduled